renanmav/GoExpert-UnitOfWork/README.md

 ```

 On the other hand, if you run the tests with UOW in `add_course_uow_test.go`, if the course cannot be created, then the category will not be created either.
 This is because the UOW will rollback the transaction, so no changes will be made in the database.

+You can check the Unit of Work implementation in `pkg/uow/uow.go`.